-Travel Scholarships provide a real opportunity to study practice elsewhere in the UK and/or overseas to enhance patient/user care in the UK.
+Travel Scholarships provide a real opportunity to study practice elsewhere in the United Kingdom and/or overseas to enhance patient/user care in the UK.

-These scholarships, which are available to Nurses and Midwives who have current registration with the Nursing and Midwifery Council and work and are resident in the United Kingdom, are awarded for projects connected with the applicant's field of work and which will benefit their patients/users and the professions more widely.
+These scholarships, which are available to Nurses and Midwives who have current registration with the Nursing and Midwifery Council and who work and who are resident in the United Kingdom, are awarded for projects connected with the applicant's field of work and which will benefit their patients/users and the profession more widely.